21 Days - 20 Nights

 Breakfast at hotel.
 We go towards the Andean mountain range through the road to Villavicencio, reaching the highest place at the foothills in Cruz del Paramillo, some 3.000 meters over sea level.
 During the journey we see a monument representing the division of the San Martin Army when going to free Chile.
 When entering the foothills, we can see the Puesto de Vaquerias, entrance to the Natural Reserve of Villavicencio.
 The Termas de Villavicencio hotel is in it, it has a typical Nordic-Scandinavian style, now closed since 1978.
 We overcome endless curves from the Hotel Villavicencio to the Cruz, climbing the foothills up to 3.200 meters over sea level, coming across some guanacos, hares, foxes and watch some condor fly.

 In Uspallata, we can optionally have breakfast and continue as from here with the high mountain road.
 During the journey we see the Uspallata Valley, the Picheuta Bridge (San Martin milestone), the Aconcagua Mount, the Penitentes and Puente del Inca (Inca Bridge).
 Our route takes us then to Aconcagua Park, we descend while entering the park to trek up to the southern wall and the Horcones Lake.
 We continue up to the border village of Las Cuevas, where the old railway station is located, we can have lunch (not included) and if the weather allows us, we climb up to the Cristo Redentor (Christ The Redeemer) located at 4.200 meters over sea level on the Santa Elena Mount.
 We remain speechless with the Potrerillos Reservoir, built between the high peaks.
 We return to Mendoza.
+If you want to see other excursion options in Mendoza, click here: Tours in Mendoza.

 Day 4 - Atuel Canyon